Some workout rules are made to be broken. We reveal the ones you should ignore.

 Push yourself to the max in every workout

 When it comes to exercise, more isn’t always better.
 Irrespective of how fit you are, if you push yourself too hard, too often during your workouts, you can sap yourself of strength and increase the risk of injury.
+If you work yourself harder than you need to, you can end up with unnecessary injuries to crucial parts of your body, such as your ankle.
+While you can always invest in an amazon ankle brace to try and minimize its impact on you, sustaining injuries can really limit how much you are able to work out.
 Exercise is a stressor that can cause the body to breakdown if excessive amounts are done.
 This is known as overtraining and signs can include extreme fatigue, irritability, moodiness, an elevated resting heart rate and diminished performance.
 When it comes to an optimal exercise level, intense workouts should be combined with lower intensity sessions throughout a week.
 The best advice is to listen to your body though – it will tell you when it needs a rest.

 You need to exercise for 60 minutes a day or it’s not worth it